Farfetch/kafkaflow/website/docs/guides/global-events.md

 ## Message Consume Completed Event {#message-consume-completed-event}

 The Message Consume Completed Event signals the successful completion of message consumption.
 By subscribing to this event, you can track when messages have been successfully processed.

+:::info
+Please note that the current event is not currently compatible with Batch Consume, but this limitation will be addressed in a future release.
+:::info

 ```csharp
 services.AddKafka(